Help Improve Elementary Science Education!

 A girl observing a cloud center

-• $5,000 per school/year
+• $5,000 per school to support implementation

-About the Curriculum
+About the Study:

 The two-year study explores the effect of literacy-integrated science curriculum on children’s science learning over time.
 Researchers will collect data from kindergarten teachers and students in 2026/7 school year and first grade teachers and students in 2027/8.